6 Substitutes for Evaporated Milk That Will Save You a Trip to the Store

-We’ve all been there—you’re about to bake layer bars or pumpkin pie and read the recipe to find that it calls for evaporated milk.
-You head to the pantry to find you’re completely out.
-Rather than giving up on your recipe altogether or making a run for the grocery store, try one of these simple substitutes for evaporated milk.
+We've all been there.
+You're one step away from baking seven-layer bars, fudge, or pumpkin pie when you find that the recipe calls for evaporated milk.
+Your stomach sinks as you head to the pantry and see the inevitable: You're completely out.
+Rather than giving up on your recipe altogether or making a run for the grocery store, swap in one of these simple evaporated milk substitutes.

 DIY Evaporated Milk

-Make your own evaporated milk by heating 2¼ cups of regular milk and gently boiling it down until it reduces to 1 cup.
-Evaporated milk is most commonly made with 2% milk but whole milk, 1%, or skim will also work.
-This is the exact method used to make evaporated milk for commercial retail, so there’s no reason why you can’t do it in your own kitchen.
+Make your own evaporated milk by heating 2 ¼ cups of regular milk and gently boiling it down until it reduces to 1 cup.
+Evaporated milk is most commonly made with 2 percent milk, but whole milk, 1 percent, or skim will also work.
+This is the exact method used to make evaporated milk for commercial retail.

-You can also follow this same process using dairy-free milks like soy, almond, or oat milk for an dairy-free alternative.
+You can also follow this process using dairy-free milks like soy, almond, or oat milk.

-If you’re under a super tight deadline, you may substitute the same amount of half-and-half for evaporated milk (i.e. 1 cup of half-and-half=1 cup of evaporated milk).
-While you won’t get the same slightly caramelized flavor that evaporated milk has, the creamy consistency of half-and-half mimics that of evaporated milk.
+If you're under a super tight deadline, you may substitute the same amount of half-and-half for evaporated milk (i.e., 1 cup of half-and-half for 1 cup of evaporated milk).
+While you won't get the same slightly caramelized flavor that evaporated milk has, the creamy consistency of half-and-half is a close mimic.

-Though not the lowest fat option, heavy cream has a very similar consistency to evaporated milk.
-One cup of heavy cream can replace 1 cup of evaporated milk in sweet and savory dishes.
-In addition, the flavor will be more bland than evaporated milk’s unique caramelized tones.
-However, there are times when we’ll do whatever it takes to avoid last-minute baking stress.
+With its very similar consistency, 1 cup of heavy cream can replace 1 cup of evaporated milk in sweet and savory dishes.
+While the flavor will be more bland than evaporated milk's unique caramelized tones, the texture will be noticeably richer.
+It's not the lowest fat option, but there are times when we'll do whatever it takes to avoid last-minute baking stress.

 Powdered Milk is a preserved milk product that is made by evaporating and spray drying regular milk.
 The result is a long-lasting, nutritious milk substitute.
-You can create evaporated milk by mixing 1 cup of powdered milk with 1½ cups of warm water— stir until the powdered milk has dissolved completely.
-The water will thicken enough to resemble the same product as what’s inside that classic 12 oz. can.
+You can create evaporated milk by mixing 1 cup of powdered milk with 1 ½ cups of warm water; stir until the powdered milk has dissolved completely.
+The water will thicken enough to resemble the same product as what's inside that classic 12-ounce can.

 Dairy-Free Evaporated Milk

-Dairy-free cooks don’t have to be deprived of the luscious, rich flavor and consistency that comes from evaporated milk.
-Nature’s Charm is a producer of plant-based ingredients that include evaporated coconut milk ($27 for pack of 6, amazon.com).
-Nestle Carnation, the most-well known maker of evaporated milk, created a dairy-free almond cooking milk that also serves as the perfect substitute for evaporated milk ($3, target.com).
+Dairy-free cooks don't have to be deprived of the luscious, rich flavor and consistency that comes from evaporated milk.
+Nature's Charm is a producer of plant-based ingredients that include evaporated coconut milk.
+Nestle Carnation, the most well-known maker of evaporated milk, created a dairy-free almond cooking milk that also serves as the perfect substitute for evaporated milk.

 Lactose-Free Evaporated Milk

-Nestle Carnation designed a lactose-free evaporated milk made from milk, lactase, and a small handful of other additives (from $2.50, walmart.com).
+Nestle Carnation designed a lactose-free evaporated milk from milk, lactase, and a small handful of other additives.

 Note that none of these options is a picture-perfect substitute for evaporated milk, so expect some variation in your finished recipes.